venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 What is a Box-Cox transformation?
 Water Tapping problem

-### Can you use MSE for evaluating your classification problem instead of Cross entropy

-### How does the loss curve for Cross entropy look?
 ### What is the cross-entropy of loss?

-### What does the “minus” in cross-entropy mean?
+How does the loss curve for Cross entropy look?
+What does the “minus” in cross-entropy mean?
+### Can you use MSE for evaluating your classification problem instead of Cross entropy?

 ###  What is a hyperparameter?
 How to find the best hyperparameters?

-### When is one hot encoding favored over label encoding?

-    How to deal with outliers?
-    How to deal with missing values?
-    How to deal with an imbalanced dataset?

 ### What is the curse of dimensionality?
 Why do we need to reduce it?